Peter Piper's practical principles of plain and perfect pronunciation. : To which is added a collection of moral and entertaining conundrums.

 (18531856).
 Peter Piper's practical principles of plain and perfect pronunciation.: To which is added a collection of moral and entertaining conundrums .
 Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard.

 Chicago / Turabian - Author Date Citation, 17th Edition (style guide)18531856.
 Peter Piper's Practical Principles of Plain and Perfect Pronunciation.: To Which Is Added a Collection of Moral and Entertaining Conundrums.
-London: Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard.
+Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Peter Piper's Practical Principles of Plain and Perfect Pronunciation.: To Which Is Added a Collection of Moral and Entertaining Conundrums London: Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard, 18531856.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Peter Piper's Practical Principles of Plain and Perfect Pronunciation.: To Which Is Added a Collection of Moral and Entertaining Conundrums Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard, 18531856.

 MLA Citation, 9th Edition (style guide)Peter Piper's Practical Principles of Plain and Perfect Pronunciation.: To Which Is Added a Collection of Moral and Entertaining Conundrums Grant and Griffith, successors to J. Harris, corner of St. Paul's Churchyard, 18531856.